Glorious Germany & the Czech Republic Tour

 See Berlin’s Checkpoint Charlie, Potsdam’s Palaces and ‘Bridge of Spies’, Prague’s medieval Hradcany Castle and WWII Colditz.
 Stand on the Bastei Bridge and giant Königstein’s ramparts.
 Relax in the magnificent Saxon Switzerland National Park, float on a punt through Spreewald’s marshes, cruise along the River Elbe to Dresden’s Royal Palace and glide down the Vltava in Cesky Krumlov, and more!

-- Stay 3 nights in vibrant Berlin with a full free day
+- Stay 2 nights in vibrant Berlin

 - See the famous Brandenburg Gate, Unter den Linden and rebuilt Reichstag, Checkpoint Charlie and sections of “The Wall’